-- 1. Apply knowledge of the health status of populations in New Zealand to describe the relationship between health inequities and the social determinants of health. - 2.
-Identify opportunities to promote and protect public health by applying knowledge of the influence of public health advocacy, policy and the scope of public health disciplines and functions. - 3.
-Design, implement, and evaluate health promotion initiatives aimed at addressing health inequity by applying knowledge of the influence of Te Tiriti o Waitangi, international health agreements and New Zealand public health/health promotion frameworks and strategies on public health services. - 4.
-Engage with Māori, Pacific peoples, and/or people who are least advantaged in New Zealand, using culturally relevant approaches and mana-enhancing practices to build and maintain
+- Apply knowledge of the health status of populations in New Zealand to describe the relationship between health inequities and the social determinants of health. - Identify opportunities to promote and protect public health through knowledge of advocacy, policy and public health disciplines and functions. - Design, implement, and evaluate health promotion initiatives aimed at addressing health inequity by applying knowledge of the influence of Te Tiriti o Waitangi, international health agreements and New Zealand public health/health promotion frameworks and strategies on public health services. - Engage with Māori, Pacific peoples, and/or other underserved communities to build and maintain partnerships that improve health and reduce inequities.

-- partnerships aimed at improving their health and addressing inequities. - 5.
-Apply research findings and evaluation evidence to improve own public health or health promotion practice. - 6.
-Apply knowledge of the history of Māori as tangata whenua and client-whānau interconnectedness to own culturally competent practice, to improve Māori health and wellbeing outcomes.
+- Apply research findings and evaluation evidence to improve own public health or health promotion practice. - Apply knowledge of the history of Māori as tangata whenua and client-whānau interconnectedness to own culturally competent practice, to improve Māori health and wellbeing outcomes.